preethiprakash1/communitycompass/README.md

 - Maven Package Manager
 - Checkstyle
   - We utilize Checkstyle for code quality reporting.
-- PMD
-  - PMD is employed for static analysis of my Java code.
 - JUnit
   - JUnit tests get run automatically as part of the CI pipeline.
 - JaCoCo